 Today I share my version of French Apple Tart, the Classic Apple Tart, "Tarte aux pommes"!

-I always do Apple Pie, but this time I wanted to finally get to use my new tart pan and try something different.
+I always bake Apple Pie, but this time I wanted to finally get to use my new tart pan and try something different.
 I was sure we were going to love this recipe, so I made this tart for the first time on my daughter Topaz's birthday.
-As I had mentioned in the post I dedicated to Crystal's on her birthday, HERE, we don't do cakes for our birthdays, however there may be exceptions.
+As I had mentioned in the post I dedicated to Crystal's on her birthday, HERE, we don't bake cakes for our birthdays, however there may be exceptions.
 It is not that we don't like cakes, but because I bake almost daily we get to eat good cake almost all the time, and that takes away the magic or surprise of a birthday cake.This is why we prefer our favorite or any other exquisite dessert on birthdays.

-I always do Apple Pie, but this time I wanted to finally get to use my new tart pan and try something different.
+I always bake Apple Pie, but this time I wanted to finally get to use my new tart pan and try something different.
 I was sure we were going to love this recipe, so I made this tart for the first time on my daughter Topaz's birthday.
-As I had mentioned in the post I dedicated to Crystal's on her birthday, HERE, we don't do cakes for our birthdays, however there may be exceptions.
+As I had mentioned in the post I dedicated to Crystal's on her birthday, HERE, we don't bake cakes for our birthdays, however there may be exceptions.
 It is not that we don't like cakes, but because I bake almost daily we get to eat good cake almost all the time, and that takes away the magic or surprise of a birthday cake.This is why we prefer our favorite or any other exquisite dessert on birthdays.

 The only thing I regret is that you won't be able to taste this by only reading this post, but let me assure you it was Délicieux!